-After my teaching career, I became a lawyer.
-As a lawyer, I’ve worked in public education for more than 35 years—first as a hearing officer for special education disputes, and then as an attorney representing public schools.
+Next, I became a lawyer and have worked in public education for more than 35 years—first as a hearing officer for special education disputes, and then as an attorney representing public schools.

 Among popular presentations are the following:

-- Special education and Section 504
+- Special education and Section 504—the nuts and bolts